This blog may contain affiliate links. Read our disclosure policy for more info.

 See the jaw-dropping snow leopards, the endangered but beautiful peregrine falcons, the prairie dogs and so much more.
 With exhibits constantly changing, you’ll find new inhabitants appearing with every visit.
 The latest member of the zoo is a unique species, a baby Grevy’s Zebra, which was born right here at the Edmonton Valley Zoo!

+This activity is perfect for families and is actually quite affordable.
 You can purchase tickets either at the gate or online ahead of time.
-Prices are $10.95 CAD for adults, $9.95 CAD for teens and $7.75 CAD for kids.
+Prices are only $10.95 CAD for adults, $9.95 CAD for teens and $7.75 CAD for kids.

-The friendly coaches at Rabbit Hill offer group lessons every Saturday and Sunday at 9:30 a.m. and 1:30 p.m. – perfect for those who have never skied before or are looking to brush up on their skills.
+The friendly coaches at Rabbit Hill offer paid group lessons every Saturday and Sunday at 10:30 a.m. and 1 p.m. – perfect for those who have never skied before or are looking to brush up on their skills.
 You also don’t need to bring any gear with you, as the resort rents out all the equipment you would need.

-Calling all wine lovers!
-The Barr Estate Winery has outstanding fruit wines made from raspberries, sour cherries, and rhubarb grown right on their farm!
+Edmonton may not be the place that comes to mind when you think of wine.
+The cold winters make growing grapes a challenge.
+But the crafty Albertans that started The Barr Estate Winery learned to create outstanding fruit wines made from raspberries, sour cherries, and rhubarb grown right on their farm!
 I loved my visit here because not only is it an incredible location to visit, but you can also take part in a wine-tasting tour.

-This family-run business started from only a few raspberry bushes and has transformed into an impressive winery with a wide selection.
+This family-run business is just outside of Edmonton and started from only a few raspberry bushes and has transformed into an impressive winery with a wide selection.

 I highly recommend picking up a bottle of The Other Red – Raspberry Wine.
 Made from hand-picked raspberries at peak ripeness, this full-flavor, medium-bodied wine is best served cold and is mind-blowingly good.
 Pair it with roast pork, white chocolate, or mango, and you’re onto a winner.

 To join a tour, you’ll need to book in advance on their website.
 The tour includes a full view of how their wine is made, and you’ll enjoy a taste of what they offer along the way.
-These tours are $15 CAD per person and are offered every Saturday and Sunday at 2 pm, 4 pm, and 6 pm.
+These tours are $15 CAD per person and are offered every Saturday and Sunday during the warmer months.

 Once the sun sets, the neon lights truly shine at The Neon Sign Museum in downtown Edmonton.
-With an impressive collection of 20 neon signs from the city’s past, you’ll find the signs installed on the east side of the TELUS building on 104 street and the south side of the Mercer Warehouse building.
+It’s not really a museum, more like a section of the street lit up with an impressive collection of 20 neon signs from the city’s past.
+You’ll find the signs installed near Rogers Place Arena on the east side of the TELUS building on 104 Street and the south side of the Mercer Warehouse building – believe me, it’s hard to miss!

 It’s very easy to access the area where the signs are, and you’ll find famous signs such as Hayden’s Furniture’s iconic rocking chair and the Canadian National Railway’s Freight Telegrams sign.